7 Burning Belmont Questions

 What makes it so tough?

 As you might have noticed, it's not uncommon for a horse to win the Kentucky Derby and the Preakness, only to wear out in the Belmont.
 The race is held at a grueling distance, a mile and a half (12 furlongs) compared to 10 furlongs for the Kentucky Derby and 9.5 furlongs for the Preakness.
 The extra distance may not sound like a lot, but it makes it tricky to win all three races.
 The race was originally even longer, though; from 1867-1873 it was run at 13 furlongs.

 Only 11 horses have claimed the Triple Crown, and none has done it since Affirmed triumphed in 1978.
 Many have gotten close, though.
-In just the last decade, Real Quiet, Charismatic, War Emblem, Funny Cide, and Smarty Jones have all gotten two-thirds of the way to the Triple Crown, only to fall short in the Belmont.
 Charismatic came achingly close in 1999 when he led in the final furlong, only to break his leg and fall back into third.
+Since 2000, War Emblem, Funny Cide, Smarty Jones, Big Brown, and California Chrome have all gotten two-thirds of the way to the Triple Crown, only to fall short in the Belmont, while in 2012 I'll Have Another won the Derby and the Preakness before having to be scratched from the Belmont because of tendonitis.

 Who was the race's biggest winner?

 Secretariat's run in 1973 pretty much speaks for itself.
 It set the world record for a mile and a half dirt race at 2:24, and impressively blew the rest of the field out of the water.
 "Big Red," as he was nicknamed, sped across the finish line a full 31 lengths ahead of his closest pursuer.
 The run was so impressive that thousands of people who had bet on Secretariat to win never cashed their tickets, choosing instead to keep them as a memento of the dominant performance.
 Watch it for yourself above.